mProjectsCode/obsidian-meta-bind-plugin/README.md

 ```

 ### Problems, unexpected behavior or improvement suggestions?
+You are more than welcome to open an issue on [GitHub](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/issues).

 #### The sync seems laggy
 This is intentional.
 To reduce the load on your hard drive the plugin ony syncs about 5 times a second.

-You are more than welcome to open an issue on [GitHub](https://github.com/mProjectsCode/obsidian-meta-bind-plugin/issues).
+There is a setting to change the sync interval, but I don't recommend changing it.

 ### Contributions
 Thank you for wanting to contribute to this project.